Djiko/trolly/README.md

 ## Features

-Trolly lets you create shooping lists, keeps track of added product and helps you manage your shopping time by giving you a quick and easy access to the list.
+Trolly lets you create shopping lists, keeps track of added product and helps you manage your shopping time by giving you a quick and easy access to the list.

 ## Licence